 The Lao Heritage Foundation (LHF) is based in the Washington, DC area as a tax-exempt 501(c)(3) public charity with the mission to preserve and promote Lao culture.

-In folklore, we sponsor a very talented artist/animator, Nor
+Lastly, we partner a very talented artist/animator, Nor

 Sanavongsay, who works tirelessly to preserve (and promote)

 Xieng Mieng stories.
-Xieng Mieng is a witty fable character well-loved by
+Xieng Mieng is a witty folklore character well-loved by